https://theconversation.com/treaty-4-raises-hard-questions-like-how-did-crown-land-come-to-be-270036

 Canadian crown loyalist glibly deny that King Charles (through his representatives the federal governor general and provincial Lieutenant governors), along with an unchanged British colonial Canadian jurisprudence, “own” all the so-called “crown land”.

-Crown loyalists who previously signed loyalty to queen Elizabeth 2nd (as all Canadian leaders are still required to sign allegiance to king Chares) deftly engineered the Constitution Act of 1982 perpetuating, under the nose of all Canadians, a fiction that Canada is really independent and no longer under colonial crown influence.
+Crown loyalists who previously signed loyalty to queen Elizabeth 2nd (as all Canadian leaders are still required to sign allegiance to king Charles) deftly engineered the Constitution Act of 1982 perpetuating, under the nose of all Canadians, a fiction that Canada is really independent and no longer under colonial crown influence.

 The truth is colonial treaties, as understood by historical First Nation leaders, was never a ceding of territory but a “sharing” of land between two sovereign nations.
 This is the only real and true historical reality going forward with Indigenous reconciliation!